 A whopping 6% cash back is earned from purchases from US supermarkets, not including warehouse or discount stores.
 How good is that?
 Let’s just say that some people were taking this discount so far that American Express recently imposed a $6,000 annual cap on eligible purchases.
-After earning $360 (6% of 6,000) in cash back from supermarkets, cardholders will now earn just 1% on subsequent purchases.
+After earning $360 (6% of 6,000) in cash back from US supermarkets, cardholders will now earn just 1% on subsequent purchases.

 Because Blue is an American Express card, you can expect a wide range of other benefits beyond simple cash back.

 - You have the standard rental car loss and damage insurance that most cards offer.
-But in addition, you also receive a roadside assistance policy that covers things like having your car jump started, a flat tire changed, or even a towing.
+But in addition, you also receive access to a Roadside Assistance Hotline to help you find a tow truck or locksmith.

-- Cardholders also receive travel accident insurance that covers any kind of common carrier transportation when paid for with their card.
+- Cardholders receive travel accident insurance that covers any kind of common carrier transportation when paid for with their card.

 - Finally, there is a 24/7 Global Assist hotline that can provide help when you are traveling.

 There is a $75 annual fee for this card and a 2.7% foreign transaction fee on all charges processed outside of the United States.

-- Sign up bonus. $150 cash back received as a statement credit, after spending $1,000 in the first 3 months of having the card. $150 is not the greatest sign up bonus ever, but it is still pretty nice easy money.
-The fact that the minimum spending requirement to earn the bonus is only $1,000 of spending in three months makes this offer even better.
+- Sign up bonus. $150 cash back received as a statement credit, after spending $1,000 in the first 3 months of having the card. $150 is not the greatest sign up bonus ever, but it is still pretty nice easy money, especially because of the low minimum spending requirements to qualify for it.

-- Bonus cash back.
-This card is the leader in providing extra cash back rewards on most common purchases such as those at supermarkets, gas stations, and select department stores.
+- High cash back percentages.
+This card provides high cash back rewards on most common purchases such as those at US supermarkets, US gas stations, and select US department stores.

 - Reasonable annual fee. $75 is a significant annual fee, but considering that the cash back rewards are so high, it is not out of line with many leading reward cards.